 The famed Ancient Greek philosopher, Hippocrates understood the relationship between food consumption and health.
 In fact, one of the memorable pillars of his teachings was “Let food be your medicine and let medicine be your food.”
 As we now know several thousands of millennia on, Hippocrates was right.
 The correlation between our diet and overall health cannot be dismissed.
 With our growing understanding on how specific foods are digested and received by our bodies, research has come to find that certain food groups can impact different aspects of our internal and external health.
 One topic of conversation that has gained continual traction is the connection between diet and skin health; specifically, the types of foods to avoid for acne.

 Acne is of course, an entirely genetic condition; and while your diet will never directly give you acne, it can impact or irritate existing skin problems.
-Here, we touch on five specific food groups that have been proven to cause inflammation, increase sebum and oil in the skin and affect gut health.
+Here, we touch on nine specific food groups that have been proven to cause inflammation, increase sebum and oil in the skin and affect gut health.

 As written in the journal article, Significance of diet in treated and untreated acne vulgaris, research into the causal relationship between dairy products and acne first begun in the 1940s.
 If you're wondering what it is in milk and dairy products that can potentially trigger acne, it has to do with the level, and type, of hormones that are present in a cows body during pregnancy.
 According to the study; "It is believed that the constituent of milk that mostly stimulates the pilosebaceous unit is insulin-like growth factor 1 (IGF-1), whose concentration in the blood varies depending on the severity of acne."
 In layman's terms, this insulin-adjacent growth factor is the same one that increases when the body is going through puberty, and "positively correlates with the clinical course of acne."